Euro 2024 injuries: Which players are out of this summer’s tournament?

 So it is no surprise that several important players are set to miss Euro 2024 through injury, with many others battling to be fit in time for the opening round of group games, which begins on 14 June.

-Stars including Serge Gnabry, David Alaba and Gavi have been ruled out due to ACL tears and muscle injuries, while Harry Maguire and Luke Shaw face a race to be fit for England’s tournament opener against Serbia on 16 June after sitting out England’s first warm-up game against Bosnia and Herzegovina.
+Stars including Serge Gnabry, David Alaba and Gavi were already ruled out due to ACL tears and muscle injuries even prior to the squads being announced, while Luke Shaw was included but faces a race to be fit for England’s tournament opener against Serbia on 16 June.

-Below is a run-down of those players who are confirmed to be missing the tournament, as well as several others who are in a race against time to be fit for the group stages.
+Others suffered the distressing process of being called up for the Euros - only to then either suffer injuries or assessments which suggest they won’t be able to play a full part, and have since been axed.
+Below is a run-down of those players who confirmed to be missing the tournament through injuries suffered since the squads were announced, as well as several others who are in a race against time to be fit for the group stages.

 Definitely out of Euro 2024